moorepants/eme185/content/pages/resources.rst

 - Do not touch any equipment in the room that doesn't belong to you.
 - All items must be removed from the room by Friday, June 16th or you risk an incomplete grade.
+- Respect the EFL staff's wishes and help, as they have the final say on the use of the space.
 - The keypad entry code will be changed at the end of quarter.

 College of Engineering Design Showcase